Missing 11-year-old Sophie Long found in foreign country

 Texas girl Sophie Long, 11, has been found safe in an undisclosed foreign country after going missing in July.

-US authorities found her with her dad, Michael Long, who was taken into custody.
+US authorities found her with her father, Michael Long, who was taken into custody.
 He had refused to hand over Sophie to her maternal aunt amid a custody dispute.

 The Collin County Sheriff’s Office was trying to have Sophie flown back to the US on Saturday.
 While law enforcement officials didn’t say where she was when she was found, authorities have previously said that Mr Long might have been travelling towards Mexico or Argentina along with his daughter.